Reliant Fox: Production

 The car was produced in Greece as the MEBEA Fox beginning in 1979.
 When the law favouring such "passenger-utility" cars was changed in 1983, sales declined and production ended after about 3000 Foxes had been built.
-That number may have been "inflated" by the manufacturer, though, as automotive historian Labros S. Skartis writes that the true production number may have been closer to 1000.
+That number may have been "inflated" by the manufacturer, though, as automotive historian Labros S. Skartsis writes that the true production number may have been closer to 1000.